India: How COVID disaster dents Narendra Modi's well-crafted image | DW | 10.05.2021

 "Publicity and image-building are central to Modi's politics and even in the middle of the pandemic, he is engaged with it," Nilanjan Mukhopadhyay, author of Narendra Modi: The Man, The Times, told DW.

-"Where political analysts sometimes have been somewhat miffed is when they are trying to understand why Modi hasn't been more damaged by different crises," Milan Vaishnav, director of the South Asia Program at the Carnegie Endowment for International Peace, told DW.
+"Where political analysts sometimes have been somewhat miffed is when they are trying to understand why Modi hasn't been more damaged by different crises," said Milan Vaishnav, director of the South Asia Program at the Carnegie Endowment for International Peace.

 "Analysts tend to rely on a traditional model of voter behavior.
 In India, people actually decide upfront that they like Modi and then they find different justifications to provide that support," he added.

 Vaishnav attributes this popularity to Modi being a master of reinvention and someone who knows how to remake his image.
-But with the COVID crisis, Modi's image is in a crisis too.
+But with the COVID crisis, Modi's image is also in crisis mode.

 Mukhopadhyay said that during the first wave, Modi did not realize the gravity of the situation.
 "So, he thought that this was a good opportunity for him to create events out of things which were administratively necessary and ensure that he adds a lot of positives to his image and is known as a great fighter," he pointed out.